THE TIBET SERIES, DAY 9, 10, 11 & 12

 Tibetan farmer families typically live in small villages about 2 hours outside Lhasa, at high altitudes with basic facilities.
 These villages usually have 8-10 houses and maintain traditional farming practices, including yak herding and barley cultivation.

-What should I expect for food during a Tibet family adventure?
+What should I expect in terms of food on a Tibetan family adventure?

-Expect lots of noodles, sweet tea, and generous hospitality!
-Tibetan family hosts will continuously refill your plate and cup.
-The food is simple but nourishing, and you’ll experience authentic Tibetan cuisine prepared by local families.
+Expect plenty of noodles, sweet tea, and generous hospitality.
+The Tibetan family hosts and constantly refills your plate and cup.
+The food is simple yet nourishing, and you’ll experience authentic Tibetan cuisine prepared by local families.

 How cold does it get during a Tibetan family homestay?